mrutkows/openwhisk-knative-build/runtimes/javascript/README.md

 This directory is used to build and test the OpenWhisk NodeJS Action runtime for Knative.

+## Pre-requisites

+Complete the pre-requisites and Knative installation and configuration instructions in the top-level [README](../../) for this repository.

 ## Build and Deploy the OpenWhisk Runtime Build Template

 ### Configure 'service.yaml'